-REMINDER!
-Tomorrow, Friday, March 18, is a staff development day for Jefferson County Schools.
-NO SCHOOL for students!
-Thank you for supporting our staff as they train and learn to continue serving students.
+REMINDER: Tomorrow, Oct.
+20, is a staff development day for Jefferson County Schools.
+There will be NO SCHOOL for students while our staff take advantage of training opportunities to continue supporting students.
+Thank you, and have a great weekend!